GitJudd/GeoJSON_QuakeLeaflet/README.md

    * Data markers should reflect the magnitude of the earthquake by their size and and depth of the earth quake by color.
 Earthquakes with higher magnitudes should appear larger and earthquakes with greater depth should appear darker in color.

    * Create a legend that will provide context for the map data.

+   * Only 2 years of data required - but more data is better as long as the load times are not heavily impacted.